Lukerd-29-00/Defective_server/README.md

 ## Challenge files/setup
 The challenge files are public_key.json and server.py. server.py needs to be run as a remote service, using the attached Dockerfile.

+## Challenge description
+I've just found out about this new authentication scheme, and I decided to try it out.
+I even found a way to optimize it!